syncfusion-content/wpf-docs/wpf/DoubleTextBox/Set-Value.md

 {% endtabs %}

-The Valuechanged event can be handled as follows:
+The ValueChanged event can be handled as follows:

 {% tabs %}